Philadelphia Car Accident Lawyers

 - One out of every 44 people in Pennsylvania were involved in a car crash.

 - One out of every 159 people were injured in a car accident.

 In 2017, car accidents in Pennsylvania claimed 1,137 lives and injured another 80,612 people.
 More than 60,000 of those injured were involved in highway accidents.
 There are many reasons why car accidents happen on highways.
 It is wise to take precautions in order to avoid highway accidents, such as refraining from texting while driving and avoiding alcohol consumption before you get behind the wheel.
 Defensive driving can also help you stay safe.
 However, many car accident injuries happen to innocent victims.
-If a negligent party caused your car accident and injuries, seek legal counsel right away.
+If a negligent party caused your car accident and injuries, seek legal counsel with a Philadelphia car accident attorney right away.